The Other Boleyn Girl: Plot

 Henry suffers an injury to his leg while jousting in 1536, and his time recovering stokes worries that public sentiment is turning.
-Meanwhile, Anne grows increasingly paranoid, convinced she has lost the support of her family and the country and that Henry is in love with lady-in-waiting Jane Seymour.

-She rejoices in her new pregnancy after hearing news of Queen Catherine's death but soon miscarries.
-Henry discovers the child was born severely malformed and begins courting Jane Seymour as rumors that Anne is a witch spread.
+Meanwhile, Anne grows increasingly paranoid, convinced she has lost the support of her family and the country and that Henry is in love with her lady-in-waiting, Jane Seymour.
+She rejoices in her new pregnancy after hearing news of Queen Catherine's death.
+Mary meanwhile notices Anne's closeness with George, especially after Anne suffers another stillbirth and the child is deformed, leading to suspicions of incest or witchcraft.

 Mary makes plans with William to travel for the country to avoid the turmoil.
 Before they can do so, Henry places Anne and George under arrest on charges of adultery and incest due to widespread belief that they slept together to give Anne her much-needed son.
 Anne later presents herself before the Privy Council, which finds her guilty.
-George and his lover are also convicted and beheaded.
+George and Weston are also convicted and beheaded.

-Anne is sent to the scaffold on the promise that her punishment is exile to a nunnery.
-As it becomes clear that King Henry will not be attending, Mary realizes that he intended to execute Anne, who dies by beheading.
-Mary leaves London with William and both children the same day.
+Mary attends Anne's execution, believing that the king will spare her sister and send her to a nunnery, but Henry does not appear and her sentence is not commuted.
+Anne is executed and Mary swiftly leaves London with her husband and children.